-Alternative Certification Program
+Alternative Certification Program (ACP)

-- All applicants with degrees outside of the United States must have these degrees evaluated from an accredited evaluation service and admission to the alternative certification program will be determined by the results of the evaluation.
-You can obtain an approved list of accredited evaluators from our office or the university registrar (Educational Credential Evaluators, Inc., P O Box 514070, Milwaukee, WI.
+- All applicants with degrees outside of the United States must have these degrees evaluated by an accredited evaluation service and admission to the alternative certification program will be determined by the results of the evaluation.
+An approved list of accredited evaluators may be obtained from the university registrar.
+Additional information may be obtained from Educational Credential Evaluators, Inc., P O Box 514070, Milwaukee, WI.
 53203-3470.
-Tel: 414-289-3400).
+Tel: 414-289-3400.
 If you have already completed this evaluation process, please submit your transcripts and evaluation to The Office of Admissions for further evaluation.

 If the applicant has a GPA below a 2.5 or

 If the applicant has not completed at least 12 semester credit hours in the subject area in the desired certification area (15 credit hours if seeking certification in math or science above 7th Grade).
 See the TEA website for more details (https://tea.texas.gov/texas-educators/certification/educator-testing/pre-admission-content-test).

 The prospective student is responsible for the following.

 Complete an application for admittance to the ACP (download application form from department website: acp.swau.edu.

 Write a statement of purpose - one page, typed professional essay describing reasons for desiring a profession in the teaching field.

 Provide contact information for two individuals who can provide letters of recommendation (no relatives).
 Preferably, these recommendations should come from work experience supervisors or former professors who can speak to your potential as a future educator.

 Provide a criminal background check (fee required).
 Info available through the department.